bevyengine/bevy-website/release-content/0.16/release-notes/unified_error_handling.md

 - Bevy (and libraries built for Bevy) should bubble up errors to the user whenever possible, rather than panicking
 - gracefully unwrapping errors should be *easy*, with the help of Rust's [`?` operator]
-- the standard "please just log this" error type should always be an [`anyhow`]-style `bevy::ecs::error::Result` trait object
+- the standard "please just log this" error type should always be an [`anyhow`]-style [`bevy::ecs::error::Result`] trait object
-- figuring out what went wrong from the logs should be easy: so we've added [high quality backtraces]
+- figuring out what went wrong from the logs should be easy: so we've added [high quality custom backtraces]
 - you should be able to quickly configure your error-handler of last-resort in a single place, using the [`GLOBAL_ERROR_HANDLER`]
 - this should work everywhere: in your systems, your observers, your commands, and even your fallible system parameters like [`Single`]